Gonal-f (Follitropin Alfa)

 What If You Miss a Dose?

-If you forget an injection or are unsure what to do, contact your doctor or nurse immediately for advice.
-Do not inject a double dose to make up for the missed dose.
+If you forget to take a dose, contact your doctor or nurse for advice.
+Do not double the next dose to make up for a missed one.

 Side Effects